jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   A tape archive that is additionally compressed by another tool is called a __tar ball__ and the compression method is usually appended to the end of the filename.

->  __Example Usage:__ ```tar -cvzf code.tar.gz ./code-directory``` This command will create a ```tar``` archive of the dirctory called code-directory and will compress it using the gzip compression algorithm by default.  *Note the -z option added.
+>  __Example Usage:__ ```tar -cvzf code.tar.gz ./code-directory``` This command will create a ```tar``` archive of the directory called code-directory and will compress it using the gzip compression algorithm by default.  *Note the -z option added.
 Add a lowercase -j for bzip2 and uppercase -J for xz.
 Make sure to change the file extensions.

 > __Example usage:__ Each one of these tar archives has been further compressed by one of the 4 Unix/Linux compression methods ```file linux-4.3-rc3.tar.Z; file linux-4.3-rc3.tar.gzip; file linux-4.3-rc3.tar.bzip2; file linux-4.3-rc3.tar.xz```